School Library Media Certificate

 Email: derobins@towson.edu

-The school library media certificate program is designed for educators who already possess a Master’s degree, Maryland State Department of Education Teaching Certification and wish to pursue Maryland State Department of Education library media specialist certification.
+The school library media certificate program is designed for current educators, in the grades PreK-12 classroom or specialist positions, who already possess a Master’s degree, Maryland State Department of Education Teaching Certification, and wish to pursue Maryland State Department of Education library media specialist certification.
 The certificate program prepares candidates to fulfill the following five dynamic roles of the school library media specialist as identified by the American Association of School Librarians (AASL):

 - teacher